boltlabs-inc/zip-spec/zip-bolt-support.rst

 (3) Can specify shielded inputs and outputs
 (4) P2SH support - to build a 2-of-2 multi-sig style transaction
 (5) A non-SegWit approach that enables transaction non-malleability (6) ``OP_BOLT`` opcode: takes two arguments (the first byte represents the mode followed by a serialized token of hex encoded bytes) and outputs a ``True`` or ``False`` on the stack:

     * Mode 1 (for customer-initiated close).
 This mode expects a channel token and a customer closure token of one of the following types:

        (a) An opening of the channel's initial wallet commitment.
 This type of closure token is to be used when no payments have been made on the specified channel.
 The opcode verifies that the provided commitment opening is valid with respect to the specified channel.

        (b) A signature under the merchant's longterm keypair on the customer's current wallet state, together with the wallet state.
 This type of closure token is to be used when one or more payment have been made on the channel.
 The opcode validates the merchant signature on the closure token first.
 Then, the opcode verifies two additional constraints: (1) there are two outputs in the closing transaction: one paying the merchant his balance and the other paying the customer, and (2) the customer’s payout is timelocked (to allow for merchant dispute).

     * Mode 2 (for merchant dispute of customer closure token).
 This mode is used in a merchant closing transaction to dispute a customer's closure token.
 The opcode expects a merchant revocation token.
 It validates the revocation token with respect to the wallet pub key posted by the customer in the customer's closing transaction.
 If valid, the customer's closure token will be invalidated and the merchant's closing transaction will be deemed valid.

 **Privacy Limitations**.
 The aggregate balance of the channel will be revealed in the 2-of-2 multisig transparent address.
-Similarly, the final spliting of funds will be revealed to the network.
+Similarly, the final splitting of funds will be revealed to the network.
 However, for channel opening and closing, the identity of the participants remain hidden.
 Channel opening and closing will also be distinguishable on the network due to use of ``OP_BOLT`` opcodes.

 **Channel Opening**.
 The customer creates a funding transaction that spends ZEC from a shielded address to a 2-of-2 multi-sig transparent address using a pay-to-script-hash (P2SH) output with a `pay-to-public-key-hash (P2PKH)` embedded inside the script.
 Here is what the funding transaction looks like when opening the channel.

 **Token Descriptions**.
 There are three types of tokens described in this section: (1) channel token, (2) closure token, and (3) revocation token.

 (a) *Channel token*: this consists of public keys from the customer and merchant for the channel and a long-lived public key for the merchant.
 It also includes the initial customer balance and optionally, the wallet commitment.
 (b) *Closure token*: for the customer, this consists of the wallet (i.e., the channel public key, wallet public key, current channal balance, total channel balance), and a closure signature (i.e., blinded sig) on the wallet.